20 Types of Screwdrivers & How They Use | Daily Life Tools

 Battery-powered Screwdriver

-To use one, just insert a battery and screw in a bit before pressing it down on a screw.
-Be sure to check your battery-powered screwdriver regularly to make sure that it still holds a charge and is able to put up with heavy use.
+To use one, insert a battery and screw it in before pressing it down on a screw.
+Check your battery-powered screwdriver regularly to ensure it still holds a charge and can be used heavily.

 16. Corded Screwdriver

-A corded screwdriver is an electric hand tool used to drive screws into surfaces.
+A corded screwdriver is an electric hand tool that drives screws into surfaces.
 It is a type of power tool and a sub-type of the drill.

 Corded Screwdriver